heynemann/motorengine/docs/source/connecting.rst

     # instantiate tornado server and apps so we get io_loop instance

     io_loop = tornado.ioloop.IOLoop.instance()

-    connect("connecting-test", host="localhost", port=4445, io_loop=io_loop)  # you only need to keep track of the
+    # you only need to keep track of the DB instance if you connect to multiple databases.
-                                                                              # DB instance if you connect to multiple databases.
+    connect("connecting-test", host="localhost", port=4445, io_loop=io_loop)

 Replica Sets
 ------------